jeanpehk/minic/README.md

 * pointer declarations
 * Simple non-c print statements for ints

-+ a stricter typechecker that checks e.g. function return types and distinguishes chars and ints.
+Also has stricter typechecker that checks e.g. function return types and distinguishes chars and ints.

 ## Building